LaunchCodeEducation/data-analysis-curriculum/content/sql-part-5/reading/schemas/_index.md

 Before we can dive into the queries, we need to talk about schemas.

 A **schema** is a way to group database objects(tables, views, ect) into a logical collection.
-Let's look at the `AdventureWorks2019` database in Azure Data Studio.
+Let's look at the `AdventureWorks2019` database in Visual Studio Code.

 In the Object Explorer, if you expand the tables, you will see something like this: